Practice Profile

 He also assisted other members of Chambers on whether ‘cul-de-sac’ ways could be dedicated under section 31 of the Highways Act 1980, and on potential recourses against an individual who submits a vexatious Definitive Map Modification Order.

-Michael has experience advising both local planning authorities and other parties at all stages of enforcement proceedings, including in criminal proceedings alleging the breach of enforcement powers.
+Michael has substantial experience in planning enforcement, advising both local planning authorities and other parties at all stages of proceedings under the 1990 Town and Country Planning Act.

 He has acted (led by Douglas Edwards KC) on the leading authority relating to the removal of operational development in an enforcement notice that targets a change of use.
 This is a topic that often arises in relation to enforcement, and is of significant interest to practitioners (see here)